MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access.md

 ::: moniker range=">= tfs-2015"
 ## Charts, dashboards, and other web portal features

-You can define and manage dashboards from the web portal, **Dashboard** hub.
+You can define and manage dashboards from the web portal, **Dashboard**.
 For an overview of dashboard and chart features, see [Dashboards](../../report/dashboards/overview.md).

 You set [dashboard permissions at the team level](../../report/dashboards/dashboard-permissions.md) from the team dashboard page.
 ::: moniker-end